-- Requirements from governmental entities or other relevant authorities; - International, national, and local laws and regulations; - Requirements specified in permits, licenses, or other forms of authorization; - Orders, rules, or guidance from regulatory agencies; - Judgements of courts or administrative tribunals; - Agreements with community groups or non-governmental organizations: - Agreements with public authorities or customers; - Organizational requirements: - Voluntary principles or codes of practice; - Voluntary labelling or environmental commitments; - Obligations arising under contractual arrangements with the organization; - Relevant organizational or industry standards.
+- " Requirements from governmental entities or other relevant authorities; - " International, national, and local laws and regulations; - " Requirements specified in permits, licenses, or other forms of authorization; - " Orders, rules, or guidance from regulatory agencies; - " Judgements of courts or administrative tribunals; - " Agreements with community groups or nongovernmental organizations; - " Agreements with public authorities or customers; - " Organizational requirements; - " Voluntary principles or codes of practice; - " Voluntary labelling or environmental commitments; - " Obligations arising under contractual arrangements with the organization; - " Relevant organizational or industry standards.

-documenting your current process or developing a new process.
+For your EMS, you need to document a formal procedure for compliance obligations.
+This may be a matter of documenting your current process or developing a new process.
 You can use Procedure 3-1: Sample Procedure for Identification of Compliance Obligations as a starting point.